Skip to content

 Solutions

 What you’ll fix.
 Connect military experience to civilian problems.
-Healthcare (you’ve seen VA failures), jobs (you’ve led teams), infrastructure (you’ve built in war zones).
+For instance, healthcare (you’ve seen VA failures), jobs (you’ve led teams), infrastructure (you’ve built in war zones).
 Don’t just say “I’ll fight for you.”
-Say HOW.
+Instead, say HOW.

 Example: “In the Army, we completed missions on time and under budget.
 Congress should work the same way.”